spfncer/2024-hackathon/README.md

 The `ai.py` file is home to the `WatsonXAI` class, which facilitates querying watsonx.ai from Python code.

-The `EvacZoneCall.py` file is home to the `FloridaEmergencyFinder` class, which fetches information from the FEMA API, arcgis API, and overpass API.
+The `EvacZoneCall.py` file is home to the `FloridaEmergencyFinder` class, which fetches information from the FEMA API, ArcGIS API, and Overpass API.
 This class facilitates finding evacuation zones, nearby shelters, and nearby hotels all in a single class.

 FastAPI routes within `main.py` transform input from the frontend into usable formats by the `WatsonXAI` and `FloridaEmergencyFinder` classes, and then returns the results to the frontend as JSON data.